commaweed/random-js/README.md

 * The exception is constructors, whose default return value is the this pointer

 ## Other Javascript Concepts

+### "use strict"

+* enforces several javascript rules, such as ensuring all statements end in semicolon, etc.
+* it is a single line statement that should be the first executed line

 ### Garbage Collection